How to Get Rid of Moths and Prevent their Damage: 3 Steps

 Now that you know how to prevent moth problems and how to save your clothing and other valuables from damage, it’s time to finally kill and repel those pesky moths.

 As mentioned above, using Cedar Granules by hanging them in a sock or stocking can be very effective at repelling and removing moths from unwanted areas.
 Just remember to replenish the Cedar Granules about every 6-8 weeks.
-For best results, spritz walls, baseboards, and clothing racks within storage spaces with our non-toxic repellent Cedarcide All-Purpose Bug Spray.
+For best results, spritz walls, baseboards, and clothing racks within storage spaces with our non-toxic killer & repellent Cedarcide Original.
 Repeat this process every 2-3 weeks, or more often as needed for ongoing moth problems.

-Our pet and family-safe insecticide, Cedarcide All-Purpose Bug Spray, is excellent for solving moth problems quickly, killing not just adults but also moth caterpillars and eggs.
-Simply spray any adults, caterpillars, or eggs you see with Cedarcide All-Purpose Bug Spray and that’s all there is to it.
+Our pet and family-safe insecticide, Cedarcide Original is excellent for solving moth problems quickly, killing not just adults but also moth caterpillars and eggs.
+Simply spray any adults, caterpillars, or eggs you see with Cedarcide Original and that’s all there is to it.
 Thoroughly spritz the walls, baseboards, ceiling, and flooring of infested spaces like closets to take care of any hidden caterpillars, eggs, and adults, too.